 WordPress.com has many of the tradeoffs inherent with other website builders while capitalizing on the potential strengths of WordPress (ie, usability & support).

 Compared to other established website builders, it lacks some capabilities, like storage, pricing, and ease of use, but it does compete well on support, theme availability, design, technical aspects, and content publishing.

 WordPress.com is a really good fit for anyone looking for a solid website builder that includes more advanced functionality and theme options but still takes the headache out of finding their own hosting and additional services.

 WordPress.com is a great option to just get started.
-And it’s great for content writers & publishers plus any businesses that have the budget for the Premium Plan.
+And it’s great for content writers & publishers plus any businesses I recommend the Business Plan with the annual term to save money.

 Are you working on a long-term project, need more freedom, or are on a budget and don’t mind a learning curve?
-Check out my posts on trying out self-hosted WordPress and setting up self-hosted WordPress on your own server.
+WordPress.co isn’t the option and you also consider WordPress hosting as well.

 - Squarespace vs. WordPress

 - 9 Reasons Why You Should Use WordPress

 - Weebly vs. WordPress